orchetect/swift-prefs/README.md

 ## Quick Start

-1. Add **swift-prefs** as a dependency to your app project or package.
+1. Add **SwiftPrefs** as a dependency to your app project or package.

 2. Create a schema that defines the backing storage and preference key/value types.
    - Apply the `@PrefsSchema` attribute to the class.